Priya Punia

 Priya Punia (born 6 August 1996) is an Indian cricketer.
 In December 2018, she was named in India's squad for their series against New Zealand.
 She made her Women's Twenty20 International cricket (WT20I) debut for India against New Zealand Women on 6 February 2019.

 In September 2019, she was named in India's Women's One Day International (WODI) squad for their series against South Africa.
-She made her WODI debut for India, against South Africa, on 9 October 2019.
+She made her WODI debut against South Africa, on 9 October 2019.

 In May 2021, she was named in India's Test squad for their one-off match against the England women's cricket team.

+In the T20 match starting on 9 July 2023, the BCCI announced the Indian women's team for the ODI series to be played against Bangladesh, in which Priya Punia has been selected.